Trail Maintenance and Preservation

 maintaining trail durability and accessibility

-The impact on the Warner Parks trails system has nearly doubled in the past few years, causing the demand for infrastructure maintenance to increase as well.
+The impact on the Warner Parks trails system has nearly doubled in the past few years, with an estimated 1.5+ million visitors to Warner Parks annually.

 Our plans for trail maintenance and preservation include reparations to the following: stonework and designs consistent with the original “WPA” style built by the Works Progress Administration, paved roadways, parking areas, pedestrian bridges, and primitive trails.